Gibeah: In extra-biblical sources

-According to Josephus, the 10th Roman Legion camped near Gabaothsaul in its assault on Jerusalem in 70 CE.
+According to Josephus, the 10th Roman Legion led by Titus camped in the "Valley of Thorns" (Acanthon Aulon) near Gabaothsaul before their siege of Jerusalem in 70 CE.
+This valley is identified with the contemporary Wâdi Beit Hanina.

 Identification with Tell el-Ful

-This Gibeah is generally identified with Tell el-Fūl (تلّ الفول), a hill in the northern reaches of modern Jerusalem, on the outskirts of the Pisgat Ze'ev and Shuafat neighborhoods.H.B.
-Tristram, The Land of Israel: A Journal of Travels in Palestine, London 1865, p.
-169 This location is 3 mi north of ancient Jerusalem, along the watershed ridge at 2,754 ft above sea level.
+This Gibeah is generally identified with Tell el-Fūl (تلّ الفول), a hill in the northern reaches of modern Jerusalem, on the outskirts of the Pisgat Ze'ev and Shuafat neighborhoods.
+This location is 3 mi north of ancient Jerusalem, along the watershed ridge at 2,754 ft above sea level.
 According to Josephus, Gabaothsaul was located about 30 stadia north of Jerusalem, which would have roughly corresponded with the location of Tell el-Fūl.